Upgrading @clerk/clerk-react

 that replace the single navigate

 prop, and can be used to override the default navigation behavior for either a push or replace navigation.
-For more information on what push and replace mean in relation to the browser history api, check out these wonderful MDN docs.
+For more information on what push and replace mean in relation to the browser history api, see MDN's docs.

 If you’d like to keep the same behavior as you had with the single navigate